undiscovered-genius/Project-Based-Learning/README.md

 Part 2:
 An implementation of IntStack (integer stack) that uses fixed storage as well as "growable" using interface.
 Create a user defined package “pkg_Stack” where the interface is stored.
 The other two complete classes will need to import the package ‘pkg_Stack’ and then use it.

+# Assignment 7:
+Part 1:
+Assignment description: A rational number is a number in the form of  where   and  are integers and .
+Rational numbers can be added, subtracted, multiplied, and divided.
+Write a Java application that will be able to add, subtract, multiply, divide, compare, convert to floating point, and find absolute value for rational numbers.
+Your program should be written in Object Oriented Programming style.
+The program should accept two rational numbers from the user using any method and output results of operations to console.
+Your program should solve operations efficiently and be able to recover from bad inputs.
+Use exception handling mechanism so as not to crash the program.

+Part 2:
+Write a Java Program to find the factorial of ‘n’ integers (as command line arguments CLA).
+Write your own exception “MyExcep” to validate integer values to be in certain range.

+Sample call: java ExceptionDemo 8 – 6 14 abcd 5

+1. Static main method invokes another method “factorial()”
+2. CLA which are strings but interpreted as integer values.
+3. The user-defined exception class MyExcep should have proper constructors / overridden toString() method to display exception message along with the wrong input number that had generated the exception.
+4. NumberFormatException and Your Exception class MyExcep( n<0 and n>12 )

+# Assignment 8:
+Create a Java Program for MySQL database connectivity.
+Perform following operations
+1. Create a table Employee with fields empno (int),ename(string),department(string) ,job(string) and salary(float).
+2. Add five employees to the Employee table at the time of table creation EMPNO:8369, Ename:Smith, job:Manager, department:IT,Sal:80000.00 EMPNO:8654, Ename:Momin, job:Salesman, department:Sales ,Sal:12050.00
+EMPNO:8839, Ename: Amir, department: Sales, job: President ,Sal:150000.00 EMPNO:8934, Ename:Mita, department:HR ,job:Clerk, Sal:23000.00
+EMPNO:8900, Ename:Jatin, department:HR job:Clerk, Sal:25050.00
+3. Add new employee using Java program.
+4. Display all employees.
+5. Search a particular employee by using Name.
+6. Update employee salary using empno.
+7. Delete employee using empno.
+8. Exit

+Empno will be PRIMARY KEY